 We’re celebrating 2021 with a look back at our favorite stories of the year that…

 To her internship in the Data + Visualization Lab in the Health Sciences Library, Claire Winters brought a lot of experience with Excel.
 Winters transformed her knowledge and experience into two workshops on creating compelling data visualizations with Excel.
 “Excel is one of the more common tools and can do more than many people realize,” she says.

 - Phillips-Wangensteen Building — Room 5-130

-- The Data + Visualization Lab is currently open during regular library hours for computer use only.
-Online consultations are available by request.
+- The Data + Visualization Lab is currently open during regular library hours and is reserved for use during scheduled classes and events.
+When events are not scheduled, the space is open for computer use.
+Consultations are available by request.